Leibniz-HBI/smo-wiki/docs/Datasets.md

 This dataset comprises a sparsified sample of the German-speaking Twitter follow network.
 It was collected via an adaption of a graph sampling method that aims to prioritise the most central nodes in a network (https://github.com/flxvctr/RADICES).

 As a result it contains a set of approximately 200 000 accounts which makes up an estimated 40% of an average German-using Twitter account's followings (based on data from 2016 and 2019, we have reasons to assume however, that the user base is only changing slowly since 2016).
 A detailed description of the collection method and the dataset can be found here: https://arxiv.org/abs/1908.07788
+### useNews

+The useNews data set comes in (Puschmann & Haim, 2020).
+It combines three innovative data sources and links their content for the years 2018-2020: the Reuters Digital News Report (user preferences and rankings of news brands), MediaCloud (news content) and CrowdTangle (Facebook engagement metrics).
+The dataset can be found here : https://osf.io/uzca3/
+It comprises
+* 3 million news items from 81 sources and 12 countries
+* 530 million words
+* 4 million Facebook posts from 400,000 Facebook users which mention these amounts.
+* Overall, these posts received a cumulative
+* 468 million likes,
+* 216 million shares,
+* 177 million comments.

 ***